 Who shouldn’t take this sleep aid

-The carton has the following warnings:
+The box came with the following warnings:

 1. Speak to a doctor before use if you have: